frankhjung/article-git-pipelines/README.md

 GitLab also supports hosting of static [pages](https://about.gitlab.com/product/pages/).
 This is simple to set-up and use, requiring only an additional `pages` job in the deployment `stage` to move static content into a directory called `public`.
-This makes it very easy to host a project's generated documentation and test results.
+This makes it easy to host a project's generated documentation and test results.

 Finally, GitLab provides additional services that can be integrated with your project.
 For example: [JIRA](https://www.atlassian.com/software/jira) tracking,